nus-test/clang-tool-template/README.md

 This template project is meant to be a tutorial and a quick-setup for anyone who wants to write a tool to generate/modify C/C++ code.
 LLVM and Clang are huge projects with huge pipelines, and many helper classes and tools exist to simplify tool development.
 However, that also means there is more than one way to do a single task.

 This template project uses the bare minimum amount of LLVM/Clang code to get your tool up-and-running in as idiomatic of a way as possible.

-Some tutorial code is also available to help you understand how to write an analysis, or a transformer.
+Some tutorial code is also available in `main.cpp`` to help you understand how to write an AST matcher, or a transformer.

 ## Setup